By Latitude · April 9, 2026

 |---|---|---|

-Langfuse counts spans and scores together in its "observations" metric — a single trace with 3 spans is 3 observations, plus additional observations for any scores.
-Latitude counts traces only.
-For teams with agents that produce many spans per trace, this distinction can make Langfuse significantly more expensive at scale than the headline prices suggest.
+Langfuse counts spans and scores together in its “observations” metric — a single trace with 3 spans is 3 observations, plus additional observations for any scores.
+Latitude meters usage in credits rather than per-observation.
+For teams with agents that produce many spans per trace, Langfuse’s per-observation counting can make it significantly more expensive at scale than the headline prices suggest.

 Who Should Choose Each